CA Chirag Chauhan

 The Government of India has permitted NRIs to open rupee accounts in India in order to repatriate funds from their home countries.
 Many NRIs maintain a Rupee account in India for repatriate overseas earned money back to India or wants to keep Indian based earnings in India.
 Basically there are two options available with NRI interested in opening bank account in India – NRE or NRO account.

 A Non-Resident External (NRE) account is a bank account that’s opened by depositing foreign currency at the time of opening a bank account.
-This currency can be tendered in the form of traveler’s checks or notes.
+This currency can be tendered in the form of traveler’s cheques or notes.

 A Non-Resident Ordinary (NRO) account is the normal bank account opened by an Indian going abroad with the intention of becoming an NRI.
 An NRI can also open this account by sending remittances from his home country or by transferring funds from his other NRO account.